andy-z/ged2doc/docs/usage.rst

-GEDCOM file may contain references to images which can be included into resulting document (in current implementation only one main image is included per person).
-For that |ged2doc| needs to know the location of the images referenced in a file (because files can be copied between systems the location specified in a GEDCOM file may not be valid).
-Use ``-i PATH`` option to specify folder with the images, |ged2doc| will scan that folder recursively to find a match for image name specified in GEDCOM file, match is based on base file name (does not include folder names).
-If input file is an archive then archive is searched for images first and then folder given in ``-i`` option.
-If ``-i`` option is not given at all then disk is not searched for images.
+GEDCOM file may contain references to images which can be included into resulting document (in current implementation only one main image is included per person). |ged2doc| tries to locate image file by first using unchanged path directly from GEDCOM file (if the path is relative then it is resolved relative to current working directory).
+If image file cannot be found and ``-i PATH`` is given then |ged2doc| tries to locate image using only base name of the image path by recursively scanning ``PATH`` given in ``-i`` option.
+If input file is an archive then archive is searched for images first using base name of the path from GEDCOM file, if image is not found in archive then above logic is used to search for image on disk.

 Output file
 ^^^^^^^^^^^